zygyz/romp/README.md

 * For the installation of Spack, please refer to the guide in Spack project readme.

 2. Install environment module
 * We use environment module to manage environment variable settings.
-Section 'Bootstrapping Environment Modules' in link http://hpctoolkit.org/software-instructions.html#Building-a-New-Compiler provides a guide to install environment module.
+Section 'Bootstrapping Environment Modules' in link http://hpctoolkit.org/software-instructions.html#Building-a-New-Compiler provides a guide to installing environment module.

 3. Setup spack configuration for environment modules
 * Spack treats each software it manages as a module.
 A module contains package and modulefile.
 Package contains all the compiled binaries of the software.
 Modulefile is for environment module to setup the environment variables of the software such as LD_LIBRARY_PATH.
 Do the following steps to tell spack where to put packages and modulefiles.
 Usually packages and modulefiles are under the same directory.
 Suppose we use /path/to/spack/Modules as the directory:
       * edit config.yaml in $HOME/.spack:
 ```
 config:
   install_tree: /path/to/spack/Modules/packages
   module_roots:
     tcl: /path/to/spack/Modules/modules
 ```
       * edit modules.yaml in $HOME/.spack:
 ```
 modules:
    enable:
     - tcl
 ```
-One can replace tcl with lmod depending on which interpreter the system uses to manage modulefiles.
+One can replace `tcl` with `lmod` depending on which interpreter the system uses to manage modulefiles.

 3. Install gcc 9.2.0
 * Before installing using spack, it is important to make sure your system has a clean environment variable setting.